Flashers & Floaters in Baltimore

 Nearly everyone will experience visual abnormalities known as floaters and flashers at some point in life.
 Most of the time, floaters and flashers are harmless.
 But sometimes, they can serve as a warning sign of a serious issue affecting important parts of the visual system.

-Dr. Michael Elman and the team at Elman Retina Group are very knowledgeable about floaters and flashers.
+Dr. Elman, Dr. Schechet and the team at the Elman Retina Group are very knowledgeable about floaters and flashers.
 We can quickly determine whether they are harmless or symptomatic of a bigger problem that requires expert treatment.

 What Are Flashers?